 The content of the paper should be objective and without any appearance of commercialism.
 In general, comparisons of commercial software should be avoided unless they are central to the topic.
 If a comparison of commercial software is included, it should be based on objective analysis that includes criteria, description of ranking methodology on each criteria, and the rankings themselves to arrive at the conclusion.
 If an approach other than a detailed objective analysis is used to select the simulation software used for the study being reported, such as, availability of the software, or the familiarity of the analyst with the software, it should be clearly identified.

 2.3 Paper Submission

-You will submit both the source files (text, graphics, bib) for your paper, as well as the paper in Portable Document Format (.pdf), electronically at the conference website (Winter Simulation Conference 2016).
+You will submit the Portable Document Format (.pdf) of your paper electronically at the conference website (Winter Simulation Conference 2017).
+Source files (text, graphics, bib) are not needed.